mkobuolys/flutter-design-patterns/assets/markdown/mediator.md

 ![Mediator Implementation Class Diagram](resource:assets/images/mediator/mediator_implementation.png)

-_TeamMember_ is an abstract class that is used as a base class for all the specific team member classes.
+_TeamMember_ is a base class that is used by all the specific team member classes.
 The class contains _name_, _lastNotification_ and _notificationHub_ properties, provides several methods:

 - _receive()_ - receives the notification from the notification hub;
 - _send()_ - sends a notification;